immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 * `stop` - for canceling them

-The remainder of the namespace is syntactic sugar: functions that can be composed to create the specification of when your job should run.
+The remainder of the namespace is syntactic sugar: functions that can be composed to create the specification for when your job should run.

 Your "job" will take the form of a plain ol' Clojure function taking no arguments.
 The `schedule` function takes your job and a